simpleviewinc/cms-bootcamp/README.md

 **Course:** https://www.linkedin.com/learning/css-essential-training-3/

 **Assessment:**
-- Create a series of buttons with different color schemes
+1. Style based on attribute
-- Style only the children of an element
+1. Style only the children of an element
-- Style only the elements that are immediately preceded by another element
+1. Style only the elements that are immediately preceded by another element
-- Style based on attribute
+1. Create a series of buttons with different color schemes
-- Create a hover effect that makes an element grow from its center animating only 1 property
+1. Create a hover effect that makes an element grow from its center animating only 1 property
-- Allow clicks to pass through an overlay
+1. Allow clicks to pass through an overlay

 ### JavaScript
 A complete beginners course that focuses on the fundamentals of JavaScript with practical, real world examples.